emile22/green-bof-req-collections/draft-stephan-green-bof-reqs-collections.md

 ~~~~
 {: #green-framework title="Framework discussed during the BoF"}

-The main participants in the framework are as follows:
+The main elements in the framework are as follows:

 (a),(d) Inventory and Discovery